|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

-Used nuclear fuel contains radio active atomic isotopes (radio isotopes) that form as a result of nuclear fission or of absorption of free neutrons.
+Used nuclear fuel contains radio active atomic isotopes (radio isotopes) that form as a result of nuclear fission or absorption of free neutrons.
 These radio isotopes spontaneously decay over time.
 Each radio isotope has a characteristic half life.
 However, when a radio isotope decays it often becomes another radio isotope.
 Used nuclear fuel has significant value because it can generally be reprocessed to make new nuclear fuel and/or to yield high value elements.

 NUCLEAR WASTE CATEGORY REVIEW:

 Nuclear waste containing radio isotopes with half lives of less than 30 years is referred to by government as Low Level Waste (LLW).
 Nuclear waste containing radio isotopes with half lives of greater than 30 years is referred to by government as High Level Waste (HLW).
 A mixture of HLW and LLW is referred to by government as Intermediate Level Waste (ILW).
 After ILW has been in storage for 300 years the radio toxicity of the remaining LLW component will be very small relative to the radio toxicity of the remaining HLW component.
 Hence over a few centuries ILW becomes HLW.

 In Canada and many other countries there is massive public distrust about nuclear waste disposal.
 This distrust has been driven by repeated failure of governments to value ground water purity more than industrial development.
 Many people in Canada rely on fresh water obtained from either personal of municipal water wells.
 These people, with some justification, do not trust governments to do all necessary to ensure long term ground water purity.
 Thus the concept of storing long lived nuclear waste in inaccessible Deep Geologic Repositories (DGRs) has no public acceptance.